stnuessl/fgen/README.md

 * Option --target" should also be usable for C code and namespaces.
 * Add some sort of configuration file to enable the user to set some default flags / arguments.
+* When run on source files, check for missing function bodies and create them.
+Would be useful if only a few functions have been newly added to the corresponding header.
+* Auto implement CXXConversionDecls

 ## Installation